You did it. Your Montana LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-In Montana, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Montana Comptroller every year to keep their information current.
+In Montana, an LLC’s annual report must be filed each year by April 15, and it helps the state keep its records up-to-date regarding the business activities within its borders.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 Don’t be intimidated, but it’s not something you want to take lightly.
 This is how the state updates your LLC’s record with the most recent information.
 They need to know how to reach you with important information about your business status, upcoming filings, taxes, and service of process.

 For example, if you change your registered agent, or your current agent resigns, you’ll need to keep the state informed so they can update their contact information.
 Miss one of their communications and your LLC in Montana might end up falling out of good standing or, even worse, administratively dissolved.

 Moreover, keeping your information current will help other businesses and potential customers find you.
 Anyone can find your LLC information by performing a name search, so consistently updating your information allows people to contact you.

 How Much Does the Montana LLC Annual Report Fee Cost?

 If you’re putting together a budget for all your LLC’s costs – like formation costs, name reservation fees, and initial operating expenses – it’s important to include annual filings like this one, just so that there are no surprises.

 Costs vary from state to state.
 Some are free while others can be several hundred dollars.
 In Montana, your annual reports won’t break the bank, as they’re only $20 each.
 Still, you’ll need to pay this fee every year, so be sure to set aside $20 in your budget.